KLoCascio/Whack-A-Mole/README.md

 06. Victory Screen
 07. Game Over Screen
 08. How to Play
-09. Being Game Button (with inactive screen background)
+09. Begin Game Button (with inactive screen background)

 Stretch:
 1. Hall of Fame at End (KRL SCORE)
 2. Toggle through themes?
 FF7/FF10/FFT?

+Game Play:
+1. Whack-A-Mole
+2. Click our hero to increase your score.
+3. Don't click the Cactuar (cactus person), or it's game over!
+4. Three surprise heroes will join you, think you can catch them?
+5. You win if you can collect all of the secret heroes!

+End Game Conditions:
+1. Bad - Click the Cactuar.
+2. Good - Collect the secret heroes.
+3. Maybe set a score ceiling.

 Resources:
 1. drawio link: https://drive.google.com/file/d/1uI0YoBT-T4MBVqTlFomRyl_SyAR131Hz/view?usp=sharing